edrewitz/firewxpy/Documentation/NWS_Alaska.md

 2) post_greenup_temperature_threshold (Integer) - Default = 75F.
 Threshold for "hot" temperature based on the NWS Alaska Region RFW criteria for post-greenup.
 Any values greater than or equal to this threshold are considered "hot".

-3) low_rh_threshold (Integer) - Default = 15%.
+3) low_minimum_rh_threshold (Integer) - Default = 15%.
 Threshold for low relative humidity.
 Any values less or equal to this threshold are considered "dry."

-4) high_wind_threshold (Integer) - Default = 25 MPH.
+4) wind_speed_threshold (Integer) - Default = 25 MPH.
 Threshold for high winds (sustained winds).
 Any values greater than or equal to this threshold are considered "windy."

 5) color_table_shrink (Integer or Float) - Default = 0.7.
 This is how the colorbar is sized to the figure.
    This is a feature of matplotlib, as per their definition, the shrink is: